vhscom/after-dark/docs/content/feature/online-help.md

 +++
 title = "Online Help"
-description = "Complete After Dark help guide and demo website." categories = ["experience"] tags = ["scripts", "security", "networking"] features = ["related content"]
+description = "Complete After Dark help manual and demo website." categories = ["experience"] tags = ["scripts", "security", "networking"] features = ["related content"]
 +++

-Navigate to http://localhost:1414 to view the online help docs after running [Quick Install](../quick-installer).
-Everything you see here is included there for [Air Gapped](../air-gapping) use.
+Navigate to http://localhost:1414 to view the online help docs after running [Quick Installer](../quick-installer).
+Everything you see here is included there for [offline use](../air-gapping).

 ---

-Serve doc site for viewing anytime using the `help` script:
+Using the `help` script to view help docs anytime:

 {{< hackcss-alert type="info" >}}
 {{< highlight sh >}}